maadfa/terraform-3tier-architecture-/README.md

 mkdir is command used in gitbash to create directories

 touch is command that is used in gitbash to create folders

+Hence,for creation of five fifferent folders ,ad touch before names of folders.

 touch main.tf variables.tf outputs.tf terraform.tfvars